adct-the-experimenter/timeline-track-editor/README.md

 Set parameters for window and tracks in the parameters.h file.
 Make sure to use make to update executable after editing parameters.

+IMPORTANT NOTE: TIME_RESOLUTION must be 500 ms or larger for best results.

 Add a track by initializing it in the main frame of the application and then use timeline window function TimelineWindow::AddTrack.

 	MyFrame::MyFrame()